s0lst1c3/s0lst1c3.github.io/_posts/2015-09-20-csaw-quals-writeup-lawncare-sim.md

 - strlen() returns 0 if passed an empty string, and returns NULL if passed NULL as a paramter

-- the statement 0 != NULL is false due to PHPs built in type juggling
+- the statement 0 != NULL is false due to PHP's built in type juggling

 - the while loop on line 16 will never execute if $hash[$index] is NULL